Tag Archives: Emma of Normandy

 Cnut’s Mum

 In The Steel Beneath the Silk, the novel that concludes my Emma of Normandy Trilogy, several characters appear who are new to the story.
 One of them is Cnut’s mum.
 Who was she?
-Of course, her son Cnut is well … Read More
+Of course, her son Cnut is … Read More

 The Steel Beneath the Silk